CocoaPods/blog.cocoapods.org/_drafts/Pod-Authors-Guide-to-CocoaPods-Frameworks.markdown

 @end
 ```

-And you get an error like below, don't let you fool.
+And you get an error like below, don't let it fool you.

 ```
 Include of non-modular header inside framework module 'BananaKit.BKBananaFruit'